-Our class is designed to educate parents about the effects of divorce on children and provide tools for effective co-parenting.
+Our class is designed to educate parents about the effects of family separation on children and provide tools for effective co-parenting.
 The class is accepted by courts across all 24 Maryland circuit courts and can be completed entirely online.
 Maryland law specifically allows educational seminars to be provided by private agencies, and online completion is accepted statewide.

 Both parents typically must complete the seminar when ordered by the court.
 You'll receive an instant certificate upon completion that meets Maryland's requirements under Rule 9-204.